taycmoore2009/news-feed/notes.md

 -First things first, installing semantics from the instructions on the site was horrible.
 It didn't work, I finally found this blog after 3 hours of trialing and error https://videotutorialspot.com/2019/01/08/semantic-ui-for-react-install-and-getting-started/
 - Even using that website, I found that you needed to also install semantic-ui-css

+-I'm going to use the semantics elemnts, but I'll probably style this myself because I've already sunk 3 hours into setting up semantics and I'm sure it's not 100% right.